Chandler W. Johnson: Early life and career

 Chandler W. Johnson was born on October 8, 1905, in Fort Dodge, Iowa.
+"Chaney” always wanted to be a Marine.
+He graduated from high school at age 16 and immediately enlisted.
+He went to Parris Island for basic and then to Guantanamo Bay, Cuba as a cook's assistant.
+When his mother finally tracked him down, in Santo Domingo, she got him into the Naval Academy (after 2 years of prep school).

 In 1929, Johnson graduated from the United States Naval Academy at Annapolis, Maryland.
 Upon graduation, he was commissioned as a second lieutenant in the Marine Corps and attended training at the Marine Barracks in Philadelphia, Pennsylvania.
 He then attended further training at Naval Air Station Pensacola, Florida, and then at the Marine Barracks at Portsmouth Navy Yard, Virginia.

 In April 1931, Johnson deployed to Nicaragua during the Banana Wars, remaining there until the end of 1932.
 From early 1933 to mid 1934, he was stationed at the Marine Barracks in Boston, Massachusetts.

+In 1934 he married Miriam Vane in Philadelphia.
+They were then stationed in Quantico, VA.
 Johnson then attended courses at the Marine Barracks Quantico, Virginia, before he was briefly stationed at the Marine Barracks in Mare Island Navy Yard, California.

+After a short stay in Pensacola, FL they transferred to Olongapo.
 From late 1935 until the end of 1936, First Lieutenant Johnson was stationed at Olongapo Naval Station in the Philippines.
+His daughter, Miriam (Sue) Chandler Johnson, was born on the base in 1936.
+In August of 1936 the family moved to Shanghai where Chaney was assigned to one of the boats on the Yangtze River.

 Throughout 1937, Johnson served with the 4th Marine Regiment in China.
+His wife and daughter were evacuated from Shanghai in 1937 when the Japanese invaded the city.
 In 1938, he returned to the Marine Barracks in Portsmouth, Virginia.
 In January 1939, Captain Johnson attended another course at Quantico, and later that year he was assigned to 1st Battalion, 6th Marines in San Diego, California.